arangodb/arangodb/Documentation/Books/AQL/Graphs/KShortestPaths.md

 Every such path will be returned as a JSON object with three components:

-1. an array of the vertices on the path,
+1. an array containing the `verticex` on the path,
-2. an array of the edges on the path, and
+2. an array containing the `edges` on the path, and
-3. the weight of the path.
+3. the `weight` of the path, that is the sum of all edge weights.

 If no *weightAttribute* is given, the weight of the path is just its length.